ckxng/avbooth-docs/soundboard-church.md

 ![Inputs and Mixing](img/inputs-and-mixing.excalidraw.png)

-Correction:

-Ceiling Left/Right are no longer in a DCA and are controlled independantly.
+October 2022 Note:  Ceiling Left/Right are no longer in a DCA and are controlled independantly.

 [<- back](README.md)